nielsenjared/nielsenjared.github.io/content/blog/algorithm-longest-increasing-subsequence/index.md

             j
 ```

-We compare the value indexed by `i` and the value indexed by `j` and see that 4 is not less than 1, meaning our subsequence did not increase, so our LIS is unchanged.
 We still update our `tally` with this value and start the next iteration of the outer loop.
 ```
 tally = [1, 2, 2]